 Due to its historical importance in trade and cultural exchanges along the East African coast, some Swahili words have been incorporated into the vocabulary of Arabic and Portuguese.

-Because of a poetic sound, straightforward grammar, logical spelling, and simple pronunciation patterns, it is an easy language to learn.
-You can learn beautiful words in Swahili with online apps, by downloading a cheat sheet or coming to East Africa on a holiday.
+Because of its poetic sound, straightforward grammar, logical spelling, and simple pronunciation patterns, it is an easy language to learn.
+You can learn beautiful words in Swahili with online apps, by downloading a Swahili cheat sheet or coming to on a holiday to Zanzibar.

-Before you proceed to the list of Swahili words every traveler to East Africa should know, it is important to familiarize yourself with Swahili language alphabet (Alfabeti ya Kiswahili) and how to pronounce a certain letter in a word.
+Before you proceed to the list of Swahili words every traveler to East Africa should know, you should familiarize yourself with Swahili language alphabet (Alfabeti ya Kiswahili) and how to pronounce a certain letter in a word.

 Is Swahili easy to learn?
 Pronunciation of Swahili common words and phrases is phonetic.
 This means that each letter has only one specific sound and it is pronounced the same all the time.
 If you know the letter sound, you will know how to say it.
 So, it is easy to learn Swahili.